Ganesh-VG/Top-25-Essential-Python-Projects/Build your own blog using Bootstrap Flask/README.md

-# Flask Web Application for Blog and Contact Form
+# Flask Web Application for Blog

 This project is a Flask web application that displays blog posts fetched from an external API and allows users to submit contact information through a Google Form.
 The project utilizes Selenium for form submission automation and sends an email notification upon successful form submission.